-Figure 23 Understanding of Fisheries Program Decision-making Process question was "don't know" (29%), ranking this question second with respect to this answer amongst all the questions in the survey.
+Figure 23 Understanding of Fisheries Program Decision-making Process

+The most common answer to this question was "don't know" (29%), ranking this question second with respect to this answer amongst all the questions in the survey.
 The results were comparable to those of a similar question asked in the Statewide Resident Survey.